Easily find your Wi-Fi password

 netsh wlan show profile name=iguru key=clear

-You will need to replace iguru with the name of your wireless SSID (the name that appears on the Wi-Fi network to which you connect your computer).
-THE will appear in the Security Setting section in plain text.
+You need to replace the iguru with your wireless SSID name (it is the name that the Wi-Fi network you are connecting to your computer is showing).
+The password will appear in the Security Setting section in plain text.

-If you want to see only the password and not the others , use the findstr command:
+If you want to see only the password and not the other information, use the findstr command:

 netsh wlan show profile name=iguru key=clear | findstr Key